hra687261/benchpress/README.md

   * `-F <file>` read list of problems from given file
   * `-p <prover1,prover2>` list of provers to use
   * `--task <profile>` specify which task to use
-  * `--nodes`: number of nodes to allocate for the execution
+  * `--nodes`: max number of nodes to allocate for the workers (one worker by node)
+  * `--partition`: the partition to which the allocated nodes need to belong
+  * `--ntasks`: number of tasks to give the workers at a time
+  * `--addr`: IP of the server with which the workers communicate
+  * `--port`: port of the server
 - `benchpress dir config` shows the configuration directory
 - `benchpress dir state` shows the directory where the state (benchmark results) is stored
 - `benchpress check-config <file>` to check that the file is valid configuration